Cosmin1907/tic-tac-toe/README.md

 ### Version Control

-The site was created using Codeanywhere code editor and pushed to github to the repository ‘farmers-market’.
+The site was created using GitPod code editor and pushed to github to the repository ‘tic-tac-toe’.

 The following git commands were used throughout development to push code to the remote repo: